 1. Train Your Dog to Listen to You

-If your dog’s breed has a tendency to be aggressive or is bred for hunting, you may need to consider whether it’s really safe to bring a kitten home.
-Each dog is different, and you know your dog best, so keep this in mind.
+Warning: If your dog’s breed has a tendency to be aggressive or is bred for hunting, you may need to consider whether it’s really safe to bring a kitten home.

 2. Start When the Kitten Is Young